zachleat/zachleat.com/web/_posts/2020-11-25-layout-shift.md

 We also split the JavaScript code for the component into two separate pieces: one piece to check whether or not the user has the preference to hide and a separate Web Component to bind the events.

+_Update_: I’ve packaged up the code below and [put it on GitHub for re-use](https://github.com/zachleat/herald-of-the-dog).

 ### CSS and HTML

 We use opacity to toggle the close button so that it doesn’t reflow the component when it’s enabled via JavaScript.